Down Syndrome (Trisomy 21) in Children

 There is no cure for Down syndrome.
 But a child with Down syndrome may need treatment for problems such as:

 Heart defects.
 About half of babies with Down syndrome have heart defects.
-Some defects are minor and can be treated with medicines.
+Some defects are minor.
+These can be treated with medicines or they will fix themselves on their own.
 Others may need surgery.
-All babies with Down syndrome should be looked at by a pediatric cardiologist.
-This is a healthcare provider who specializes in children’s heart diseases.
-Babies with Down syndrome should also have an echocardiogram.
-This is a test that looks at the structure and function of the heart by using sound waves.
-This exam and test should be done in the first 2 months of life.
-This is so that any heart defects can be treated.
+All babies with Down syndrome should have an echocardiogram (heart ultrasound) and be looked at by a pediatric cardiologist.
+This exam and test should be done shortly after birth.
+This is so that any heart defects can be found and treated correctly.

 Intestinal problems.
-Some babies with Down syndrome are born with intestinal structure problems that need surgery.
+Some babies with Down syndrome are born with intestinal problems that need surgery.

 Vision problems.
 Common problems include crossed eyes, nearsightedness or farsightedness, and cataracts.
 Most eyesight problems can be made better with eyeglasses, surgery, or other treatments.
-Your child should see an eye doctor (pediatric ophthalmologist) before he or she turns 1 year old.
+Your child should see an eye doctor (pediatric ophthalmologist) before they turn 1 year old.